yzjedu/lab-11-cameron_cooper/algorithm.md

 Parameters: File name
 Return: Dictionary
 Algorithm:
+1. set filename equal to morsecode txt file
-1. Open the file with the intent to read
+2. Open the file with the intent to read
-2. Read the data from the file into a dictionary
+3. Read the data from the file into a dictionary

 Purpose: Check that a given file exists
 Name: verify_file